GetStream/layer-migration/readme.md

 ## TODO

-- Status command output should be nicer
+- Status command output should be nicer (Thierry)
--
+- Serverless implementation for webhooks (Nick)
+- Actually hookup the binary to layer-migrate scope (Nick)

 ## Step 1 - Layer Chat Data Export, Creating an Export